supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Explore_M365_Defender.md

 1. Read the content under *Review and confirm your changes* and select **Confirm** to apply the changes and then select **Done** to finish.

-### Task 3: Preparing the Microsoft Defender XDR workspace

-1. On the **Microsoft Defender** portal, from the navigation menu, select **Home** from the left.

-    >**Note:** You may need to scroll all the way to the menu top.

-1. On the **Home** portal page, the **Get your SIEM and XDR in one place** banner is displayed.

-1. Scroll down the menu items to **Assets** and select **Devices**.

-1. The process to deploy the Defender XDR workspace should start and you should see messages saying *loading and Initializing* briefly displayed at the top of the page, and then you're going to see an image of a coffee mug and a message that reads: **Hang on!
-We're preparing new spaces for your data and connecting them.** It will take approximately 5 minutes to finish. *Leave the page open and make sure it finishes since it is required for the next Lab.*

-   >**Note:** If the message "Hang on!
-We're preparing new spaces for your data and connecting them" does not appear, or the "Settings > Microsoft Defender XDR > Account" page opens, but you see the message "Failed to load data storage location.
-Please try again later", select "Alert service settings" from the "General" menu, or go to the navigation menu, scroll down to the "Assets" section and select "Devices".

-1. When the new space completes successfully, you are going to see the Microsoft Defender XDR General settings for Account, Email notifications, Alert service settings, Permissions and roles and Streaming API.
-You will also see **Preview Features** turned on.

    > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
    > - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
    > - Hit the Validate button for the corresponding task.
 You can proceed to the next task if you receive a success message.